magento/knowledge-base/src/best-practices/general/magento-upgrade-compact-to-dynamic-tables-2.2.x-2.3.x-2.4.x.md

 ## Affected product and versions

-* Adobe Commerce on cloud infrastructure version 2.3.4 or earlier with MariaDB version to 10.0 or earlier
+Adobe Commerce on cloud infrastructure version 2.3.4 or earlier with MariaDB version to 10.0 or earlier.

 ## Issue